 • Value: $(residential, resource).
 This represents the currently assessed value of the property.
 For more, read our post on property assessments in Nova Scotia.

 From here you have a few options to see more details within Property Online.
 The “Details” link takes you to more specific information on the property.
 You can also click to view a map of the property.
 While the mapping tool is not as useful as the tools from Viewpoint and RemaxNova, it is THE official record of the dimensions and layout of the property, so it’s worth a look.
+For the ultimate method of navigating a property and assessing the property boundaries, check out my post on using Nova Scotia GIS maps – it’s the same set of tools that foresters and surveyors use, and with it you can truly never be lost again.

 Diving into the Property Online Details